List of Star Trek novels: Episode novelizations (1967–1994)

-Short story adaptations of Original Series episodes written by James Blish and J. A. Lawrence.
-Mudd's Angels (1978) includes the novelizations of "Mudd's Women" and "I, Mudd", and an original novella by Lawrence.
+Short story adaptations of The Original Series episodes written by James Blish and J. A. Lawrence.
+Mudd's Angels (1978) includes the novelizations of "Mudd's Women" and "I, Mudd", along with an original novella by Lawrence.
 The Day of the Dove (1985) is a variant of Star Trek 11 (1975).
 Mudd's Enterprise (1994) is a variant of Mudd's Angels.

 Star Trek Adventures (1970–1981)

-Novels based on the Original Series.
-The series was marketed as "Original Star Trek Adventure[s]".
-Solicitations delivered to libraries and booksellers numbered the novels in order of publication, but no printings included number stamps.
-The novels were reprinted for the United Kingdom market by Titan using a different number scheme.
+Novels based on The Original Series.
+Bantam never applied an official series name to the novels, instead marketing each volume as a new or original "Star Trek Adventure".
+Library catalogs and booksellers numbered the series in publication order, including Mudd's Angels and The New Voyages.
+In 1993, the series was reprinted by Titan Books as Star Trek Adventures with different number stamps.
+The reprint series name has been retroactively applied to Bantam's releases fans and by book discovery websites such as LibraryThing.

 New Voyages (1976–1978)

 Star Trek: The New Voyages collects fan-submitted fiction curated and edited by Sondra Marshak and Myrna Culbreath.
 Two additional volumes were announced, but none were published.
 Pocket Books's Strange New Worlds (1998–2016) series, edited by Dean Wesley Smith, has a similar premise.